lukasz-r/-linux_how-tos/non-parsed_defs.md

-# Markdown definitions not to be parsed by parse_defs
+# non-parsed definition file

-# add suffix to a name (usually "s" or "es")
+# add suffix to a name (usually "s" or "es" to make plural forms)
 \define{\plural{x}}{<wbr>__<wbr>\x<wbr>__}

-# display a string as if it were printed on a keyboard key
+# display a text as if it were printed on a keyboard key
 \define{\key{x}}{<kbd>\x</kbd>}

 \define{Unix}{__Unix__}